Another crisp night of Giants baseball leads to a first for Justin Verlander

 Once the model is finished running, we put its projection next to the latest betting lines for the game to arrive at a relative confidence level for each wager.

-Here are the best bets our model is projecting for Tuesday's game between the Orioles and the Rangers:
+Here are the best bets our model is projecting for Tuesday’s game between the Diamondbacks and the Brewers:

 Follow our experts on socials to keep up with all the latest content from the staff: